mrtrpak/Google-Ads/README.md

 A search term is a word or set of words a person enters when searching on Google or one of our Search Network sites.
 A keyword is a word or set of words that Google Ads advertisers can add to a given ad group so that your ads are targeting the right audience.

+Search term - How to decorate a farmhouse?
+Keyword - farmhouse decor

 ## Key Concepts

 - Bid to by position